sherzodcode/diary-API/readme.txt

 Time is 00:54.
 I need to sleep right now.
 I just added add module Dto to HBs project
 It's 12:55 i'm in station.
-Now i should do HBS project's adding page backend
+Now i should do HBS project's adding page backend Just added 5 questions to JOB INTERVIEW project, 50 percent of that project is done

 ////////